surendra-github/32co-infra/infra/README.md

 3. Run `terraform apply`

 ### Scaling
-- Modify `desired_count` in ECS service
+- ECS service scales automatically based on CPU/memory utilization (auto-scaling policies)
-- Adjust auto-scaling min/max capacity
-- Update RDS instance class as needed
+- Manual adjustment of desired count is possible if needed

 ## How to Enable Blue/Green Deployments